 The Apple TV has a simple design but don’t let the simple looks fool you, it’s actually quite a beast in terms of power and has so much under the hood that it can be mistaken for a gaming console.
 It has amazing features and you can even watch shows in private using your AirPods.

 Let’s take a quick look at what makes Apple TV a good choice.
 Most importantly, let’s find out How Apple TV Works along with some key pointers on how you can get the most out of your Apple TV.
 Find out How Apple TV Works!
 Read on.

 How does Apple TV Work

 After Using the Apple TV for more than half a year, I can tell you with complete confidence it’s far better than any other streaming device.
-I was able to not only stream generic content but I also had access to Apple’s exclusive content.
+I was able to not only stream generic content but also had access to Apple’s exclusive content.
 So, How does Apple TV Work?

 Apple TV works like any other TV box.
 The Apple TV console must be connected to a power outlet and to a TV using an HDMI cable.
 Next, follow the prompts on your TV.
 Use the remote controller to navigate and be sure to have a stable internet connection.
 Once, this is completed access the streaming apps and the exclusive content using the same remote.